jranger615/Giga-Voron/README.md

 * 2510 24v Fan (Optional for Extruder Board Cooling)

+* Longer Cable for the CAN  XT30 2+2.
+I extened mine but also made a new model of the mount to raise it up for the stock use.
+Will need to adjust your Z if you do this

+* Some M3 screws for assembly (Various sizes for the LID, LID Fan, and Installing the board and adapter

+## Things you may want to buy
+* Your StealthBurner and Prefered Hot End (If you dont buy and dissasemble formbot)
+* The Adapter of Choice from the STL Folder (Beacon or Stock Sensor) I have no started the beacon config yet)
+* Board Adapter, this allows you to install the stock board on the Voron
+*

 ## FormBot Moons Stepper Motor Wiring Ref:
 * Blue >  Blue (On Stock Connector)
 * Red > Red (On Stock Connector)